tiprankstipranks

 Demand for energy may decrease.

 Our results of operations are impacted by the demand for energy in our service territories, our municipal customers and other power suppliers.
 There could be lower demand for energy due to a loss of customers as a result of economic conditions, customers constructing or installing their own generation facilities, higher costs and rates charged to customers, eligible municipal and other power suppliers choosing an alternative energy provider, or loss of service territory or franchises.
 Further, energy conservation and technological advances that increased energy efficiency may temporarily or permanently reduce the demand for energy products.
 In addition, we are impacted by state and federal regulations requiring mandatory conservation measures, which reduce the demand for energy products.
-Continuing technology improvements and regulatory developments may make customer and third party-owned generation technologies such as rooftop solar systems, WTGs, microturbines and battery storage systems more cost effective and feasible for of our customers.
+Continuing technology improvements and regulatory developments may make customer and third party-owned generation technologies such as rooftop solar systems, WTGs, microturbines and battery storage systems more cost effective and feasible for certain customers.
 If customers utilize their own generation, demand for energy from us would decline.
 There may not be future economic growth opportunities that would enable us to replace the lost energy demand from these customers.
 Therefore, a decrease in demand for energy could adversely impact our financial position, results of operations and cash flows.
+ALLETE Clean Energy / Corporate and Other Risks

 Demand - Risk 2